natenka/q_and_a/code/04_collect_ports_status/README_ENG.md

-## Collecting Port Status Information
+## Collect Port Status Information

 The task is to collect information about the status of ports on the devices (up/down/admin down for Cisco IOS).
 At the first step, information is collected